 What’s interesting about home insurance is that it isn’t required by law.
 But a mortgage lender will require a policy if you’re financing the property.

 The lender wants to protect their financial interest.
 So you’ll need to provide proof of insurance before closing.

 If you’re in a position to buy a second home with cash—meaning you don’t have a mortgage—you can technically forgo homeowners insurance.

 Without a policy, you would pay out-of-pocket to cover losses or damages that insurance would otherwise cover.

 A separate insurance policy for your vacation or second home provides dwelling coverage.
 This protects the actual structure.

 You’ll need enough dwelling coverage to completely rebuild the house.
 This part of the policy also protects other structures on the property like a detached garage.

 Personal property coverage

-You also need a separate insurance policy to protect the contents inside a vacation/second home.
+You also need a separate insurance policy to protect the contents inside a vacation or second home.
 This is especially important when the home is unoccupied for weeks or months throughout the year.